buntyalexandra/my-portfolio/README.md

 All done by me!
 The unconventional layout and mixture of still life images and illustrations is meant to give the feel of a digital zine.
 The color story is inspired by the Breeder's [Last Splash album cover](https://upload.wikimedia.org/wikipedia/en/f/f3/TheBreedersLastSplash.jpg) (and I just had to throw some pink in there).

-Current Tech Stack: Next.js, Tailwind
+Current Tech Stack: Next.js, Tailwind CSS, Chakra UI